ministryofjustice/send-legal-mail-to-prisons/README.md

 6. Rollback to that version with command `helm rollback <revision-number>` replacing `<revision-number>` as appropriate

 ## Imported Types
-Some types are imported from the Open API docs for send-legal-mail-to-prisons-api.
+Some types are imported from the Open API docs for send-legal-mail-to-prisons-api and prison-register.

-To update the types from the Open API docs run the following command:
+To update the types from the Open API docs run the following commands:

 `npx openapi-typescript https://send-legal-mail-api-dev.prison.service.justice.gov.uk/v3/api-docs -output send-legal-mail-api.ts > server/@types/sendLegalMailApi/index.d.ts`

+`npx openapi-typescript https://prison-register-dev.hmpps.service.justice.gov.uk/v3/api-docs -output prison-register-api.ts > server/@types/prisonRegisterApi/index.d.ts`

-Note that you will need to run prettier over the file and possibly handle other errors before compiling.
+Note that you will need to run prettier over the generated files and possibly handle other errors before compiling.

-The types are inherited for use in `server/@types/sendLegalMailApiClientTypes.ts` which may also need tweaking for use.
+The types are inherited for use in `server/@types/sendLegalMailApiClientTypes.ts` and `server/@types/prisonRegisterApiClientTypes.ts` which may also need tweaking for use.

 ## Running the app
 The easiest way to run the app is to use docker compose to create the service and all dependencies.